 Given the limited efficacy of and access to treatments for established chronic pain, primary prevention of CPSP is of paramount importance.
 Demonstrated clinical effectiveness would readily translate into widespread change in routine anaesthesia practice worldwide, with enormous benefits to healthcare costs and quality of life.

-Professor Kate Leslie, Centre for Integrated Critical Care, University of Melbourne
+Professor Kate Leslie, Department of Critical Care, University of Melbourne

-Professor David Story, Centre for Integrated Critical Care, University of Melbourne
+Professor David Story, Department of Critical Care, University of Melbourne

 Professor Paul Myles, Monash University

 Professor Matthew Chan, The Chinese University of Hong Kong